informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

 returns the list of validators that signed a commit.
 However, such a method would require access to the underlying validator set in order to verify the commits, and it is only ever used in computing `voting_power_in`.
-Hence, we dispence with it here in favour of a `voting_power_in` that operates on a `Commit` and `ValidatorSet`.
-However, this also means that ValidatorSet will need to expose facilities for determining wheter a validator signed correctly in order for implementations to make use of it to compute `voting_power_in`.
+Hence, we dispense with it here in favour of a `voting_power_in` that operates on a `Commit` and `ValidatorSet`.
+However, this also means that ValidatorSet will need to expose facilities for determining whether a validator signed correctly in order for implementations to make use of it to compute `voting_power_in`.

 Note also that in Tendermint, commits are for a particular block ID, which includes both a header hash and a "parts set hash".
-The latter is completely irelevant to the light client, and can only be verified by downloading the full block.
+The latter is completely irrelevant to the light client, and can only be verified by downloading the full block.
 Hence it is effectively ignored here.
 It would be great if Tendermint could disentangle commits to the proposal block parts for gossip (ie. the parts set hash) from commits to the header itself (ie. the header hash), but that's